 Skip to main content

 You can invoke Agent Builder agents from your applications using the LangGraph SDK.
-You can use all the same API methods as you would with any other LangGraph deployment.
+Agent Builder agents run on Agent Server, so you can use the same API methods as any other LangSmith deployment.

 Authentication

-To authenticate with the deployment your Agent Builder agents are running on, you must provide a personal access token (PAT) API key tied to your user to the api_key arg when instantiating the LangGraph SDK client, or via the X-API-Key header.
-Then, set the X-Auth-Scheme header to langsmith-api-key.
-If the PAT you pass is not tied to the owner of the agent, your request will be rejected with a 404 not found error.
-If the agent you’re trying to invoke is a workspace agent, and you’re not the owner, you’ll be able to preform all the same operations as you would in the UI (read-only).
+To authenticate with your agent’s Agent Builder deployment, provide a LangSmith Personal Access Token (PAT) to the api_key argument when instantiating the LangGraph SDK client, or via the X-API-Key header.
+If using X-API-Key, you must also set the X-Auth-Scheme header to langsmith-api-key.
+If the PAT you pass is not tied to the owner of the agent, your request will be rejected with a 404 Not Found error.
+If the agent you’re trying to invoke is a and you’re not the owner, you can perform all the same operations as you would in the UI (read-only).

 Example